-Moscow is not only the capital of Russia but also centre for education, politics, culture, transport and economy.
-It has a lot of history and attracts many tourists per year.
-The most common transport is the train and in the city you will find nine different train stations.
-The names of them come from routes they are taking.
+Moscow is not only the capital of Russiabut also a center for education, politics, culture, transport, and economy.
+It hasa lot of history and attracts many tourists per year.
+The most common transportis the train and in the city, you will find nine different train stations.
+Thenames of them come from routes they are serving.

 Address: 3 Komsomolskaya Sq.

 It is the oldest train station in Moscowand located near the metro station Komsomolskaya.
 The trains from here go to North-WesternRussia, including St.Petersburg, Novgorod, Petrozavodsk, Murmansk, Finland andEstonia.
 The railway station got constructed by the architect KonstantinThron in the design of the Moskovsky train station in Saint Petersburg.
 It hadbeen built from 1844 to 1851.
 It has already had several names and wasrenovated in 1950 and 1972.
 It is notable that the amount of passengers isconstantly increasing.

 Address: 5 Komsomolskaya Sq.